-Bay leaves are not one of those herbs where the flavor fades when it is cooked for a long time, Instead, what happens is that it will continue to infuse flavor into the dish and can make it bitter.
+Bay leaves are not one of those herbs where the flavor fades when cooked for a long time.
+Instead, what happens is that it will continue to infuse flavor into the dish and can make it bitter.
 To prevent this, taste your dish and remove the bay leaves once they have added your desired amount of flavor.

 Don’t bother crushing or chopping bay leaves when adding them to a dish.

 This does not affect the flavor they release or the rate at which they release their flavor.